TShreek/TShreek/README.md

 ## 🎯 About Me

 Hey there!
-I'm Shreekrishna, a Final year Computer Science student specializing in Cyber Security at M. S. Ramaiah Institute of Technology (CGPA: 8.53).
+I'm Shreekrishna, a Final year Computer Science student working as a full-stack developer intern, specializing in Cyber Security at M. S. Ramaiah Institute of Technology (CGPA: 8.53).
 I'm passionate about building tools that solve real-world problems and currently exploring how Generative AI can make learning more accessible.
 My goal is to leverage my skills in **Game Development**, **UI/UX Design**, and **Cybersecurity** to create innovative and impactful solutions.

 ---